Samuel Phelps: Last years

 Phelps accepted an offer from Charles Fechter to join the latter's company at the Lyceum Theatre, but the collaboration was an unhappy one, and in 1863 he joined F. B. Chatterton and Edmund Falconer at Drury Lane, where he remained for seven years, successfully reprising many of his old parts and adding the title role in Byron's Manfred (1863), Mephistopheles in Faust (1866), and the Doge in Bayle Bernard's The Doge of Venice (1867).

 Phelps's wife and eldest son both died in 1867, and his actor son, Edmund, died in 1870 at the age of thirty-two.
 Phelps continued to act, touring in the provinces and playing in the West End.
+In 1874 the impresario John Hollingshead invited Phelps to play Falstaff in a rare revival of The Merry Wives of Windsor at the Gaiety Theatre, London, heading a starry cast that included Rose Leclercq and Mrs John Wood as the merry wives, Teresa Furtado as Anne, Hermann Vezin as Ford and Arthur Cecil as Dr Caius.
+The notices were excellent; The Illustrated London News commented, "His Falstaff is a thoroughly original performance, possessed of life and individuality, and presenting throughout an exhibition of dry humour that irresistibly excites the risible faculties of the audience.
+The identity of the actor is entirely lost in the impersonation, and we have before us the real living Falstaff as Shakspeare [sic] drew him, and not merely an ingenious counterfeit in the person of a well-known popular comedian".

-A succession of colds weakened him and he died at a sanatorium near Epping on 6 November 1878, aged 74.
+A succession of colds weakened Phelps and he died at a sanatorium near Epping on 6 November 1878, aged 74.
 He was buried, alongside his wife, at Highgate Cemetery on 13 November 1878.